tolkienfan2/rxtools/README.md

 This project is open-source and we welcome contributions!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the LICENSE file for details.